Deep Dive: MercadoLibre ($MELI)

 Atomic Take: The “hate” is partly self-inflicted.
 MELI keeps choosing flywheel health over tidy quarterly optics, so the story stays noisy by design.

-Falsifier: The company’s operating margin (company-defined) falls below 8% while logistics efficiency stops improving (watch: unit shipping cost trends the company highlights).
+The Falsifier: If the company’s operating margin (company-defined) falls below 8% while logistics efficiency stops improving, we have a problem.
+(Watch: unit shipping cost trends the company highlights).

 The shareholder letter reports unit shipping costs in Brazil down 8% QoQ and Mexico fulfillment unit shipping cost at a record low, down >12% YoY.